1997–98 Kent Football League: Division One

-The league was won by Herne Bay for the second season in succession, and for the fourth time during the 1990s.
+The division was won by Herne Bay for the second season in succession, and for the fourth time during the 1990s.
 Runners-up Folkestone Invicta took promotion to the Southern League.

 Corinthian finished bottom of the table for the second season running, and resigned at the end of the season after seven years in the Kent Football League.
 The club withdrew from senior football for several years in order to concentrate on its youth teams.

-Swanley Furness also resigned from the league despite finishing fourth in the table, dropping down to Division Two due to the club's lack of floodlights.
+Swanley Furness also resigned from the league despite finishing fourth in the table, dropping down to Division Two due to the club's lack of floodlights which were a requirement from the following season.

 League table

-The league featured 21 clubs which competed in the previous season, along with one new club: